SirajHassan/CookBook/README.md

 # CookBook

-**Project Plan**:  I attempted Project Plan A, but I only have 2 "Non User Management"
-               databases.
-(3 required)
-               I feel that I met all the other conditions for project A.
-               So, if that disqualifies me from an A, I guess I am going for project B.

 Link to Live Application: https://sirajscookbook.herokuapp.com/

-  Existing usernames and pins (log in with these to see some premade recipes) and how you can edit your own posts but not other user's:
-  -
-    - username: siraj
-    - family: hassan
-    - pin: 1234

-  -
-    - username: Bobby
-    - family:hassan
-    - pin: 1234

 - **Issues**:
   - Summernote Text Editor is not working in Heroku (see pictures below).